Chirk Viaduct

 The Chirk Viaduct (Traphont y Waun) is a Grade II* listed railway viaduct over the River Ceiriog between England and Wales.
 The viaduct carries the Shrewsbury–Chester line from the Welsh town of Chirk in historic Denbighshire from the north to the English village of Chirk Bank in Weston Rhyn, Shropshire to the south.
-Chirk Aqueduct lies parallel to the viaduct's east.
+To the east, the Chirk Aqueduct lies parallel to the railway viaduct.

 Description

 The viaduct was designed by Henry Robertson, chief engineer of the Shrewsbury and Chester Railway, to carry the railway line across the meadows of the Vale of Ceiriog between Chirk and Chirk Bank partly in both Wales and England.
 The England–Wales border bisects the structure at an approximately 45° angle from south-west to north-east.
 It was built between 1846 and 1848, by Thomas Brassey, with it also undergoing a partial rebuilding in 1858–1859.
 The viaduct runs parallel to the Chirk Aqueduct, built in 1801, which lies to the viaduct's east.
 The viaduct was initially built with only ten arches, despite the original design to contain sixteen stone arches.
 Before construction, the initial sixteen-arch structure was reduced to ten over engineering issues concerning the river piers.
 In Robertson's original design it would have required two piers being constructed into the slopes of the valleys either side.
 Due to the slope's proximity to neighbouring Chirk Aqueduct and the shaky state of its abutments, it was deemed during the initial construction that constructing two piers would have been dangerous work and expensive.
 As a result, the design was modified with the viaduct's end piers at the foot of the valley's bank, converted into an abutment, and a long 36.5 m laminated timber arch built to connect to the stone viaduct.
 The timber arches were later replaced ten years later, with three stone arches at either end added, bringing the total number of arches to sixteen as first designed.

 The viaduct, along with the Cefn Viaduct to the north, were built for the Shrewsbury and Chester Railway to address the demand for increasing rail freight transport demand between Wrexham, Chester and Shrewsbury which were not being met by the existing canal system.
 The railway line became part of the Great Western Railway (GWR) in 1854, and was not converted to GWR's Broad gauge.
+As of 2024, the railway is owned by Network Rail and operated by Transport for Wales Rail.